LaunchCodeEducation/data-analysis-curriculum/content/sql-part-1/reading/queries/_index.md

 ### Use an Alias

 While you are querying a database, you may want to give a column a nickname to make the result set easier to read.
 You can use the `AS` keyword to specify an alias for a column.
-You might want to do this the for Mary when she is working on the Li wedding like so:
+You might want to do this for Mary when she is working on the Li wedding like so:

 ```sql {linenos=table}
 SELECT first_name, last_name, diet AS "Dietary Restriction"